 - Corruption can lead to a blind eye being turned to the use of substandard materials or other failures of quality control.

-Look for instances where particular types of cost, such as materials, are making up an unusual proportion of site expenses.
-To mitigate the risk that long-term employees are getting too cozy with subcontractors, require competitive bids for materials and subcontracts over a specified amount, says fraud examiner Angela Morelock
+How to stop it: Look for instances where particular types of cost, such as materials, are making up an unusual proportion of site expenses.
+To mitigate the risk that long-term employees are getting too cozy with subcontractors, require competitive bids for materials and subcontracts over a specified amount, says fraud examiner Angela Morelock.

 - Subcontractors or employees order more tools or equipment than are needed, and then the excess is diverted and used elsewhere.

 - Tools, equipment, or materials are taken by employees for personal use—either temporarily or permanently.

 What to do: Wherever possible, tools and materials should be secured on construction sites, and checked in and out by employees.
 Security measures such as lighting, cameras, perimeter fencing, and warning signs can help minimize thefts.
 Regular inventories and checks can help identify equipment, materials and tools that aren’t where they’re supposed to be.